tskit-dev/tutorials/completing-forward-sims.md

 ```

 This final tree sequence is topologically identical to the original tree sequence,
 but has the redundant nodes and edges removed.
-Note also that he node IDs have been
+Note also that the node IDs have been
 reassigned so that the samples are 0 to 9 --- if you need the IDs from the original
 tree sequence, please set ``map_nodes=True`` when calling ``simplify`` to get a
 mapping between the two sets of IDs.